Percent of Time Fire PFA Intercedes before Flashover (contained to room of origin)

 Analysis of Performance

-There were 4 fires that reached flashover in the first quarter of 2025.
-There were 24 incidents calculated in the first quarter: Fourteen were structure/building fires and 10 other fires met the criteria of this measure.
-These 10 fires were confined fires in or attached to structures.
-Eleven of the building fires had to be extinguished by crews on scene with proper deployment of hoselines.
-One of the fires was in a building with a sprinkler system.
+There was 1 fire that reached flashover in the first quarter of 2026.
+The fire reached flashover prior to 911 being called.
+There were 24 incidents calculated in the first quarter: Five were structure/building fires and 19 other fires met the criteria of this measure.
+These 19 fires were confined fires in or attached to structures.
+Two of the building fires had to be extinguished by crews on scene with proper deployment of hoselines.
+Eight of the fires were in a building with a suppression system.
+The system operated and was effective in 2 of the fires.

 Metric Definition